 When do I get my Immigration IRP card?

 After submitting documentation, if everything is in order, you will return to collect your IRP card approximately 2 weeks later.
-There is a separate queue (line) for collection.
+Do not travel outside of Ireland without this card in hand.

 Where do I register with Immigration?